News & Articles

 by Christa Humphreys

-It’s that time of year, now that spring is in the air, when many companies are required to submit a return to HMRC to report shares and securities transactions involving employees and directors.
+Now that a new tax year has begun, it is that time of year, when many companies are required to submit a return to HMRC to report shares and securities transactions involving employees and directors.

 Failure to act could mean heavy penalties.
 If your employees have acquired securities in your company, whether via share issue or share transfer or other means, or options to acquire them, then you need to be aware of these rules.